karthigayani/day-06/src/notes.md

 - useState, useNavigate, useParams, useContext, useEffect, useReducer.

-17. What is the datatype of Hook ?
+17. What is the datatype of Hook?

 - In JavaScript the only thing you are calling is function.
-So all the hooks are functions.
+So, all the hooks are functions.
-- So the datatype of Hook is `function`.
+- So, the datatype of Hook is `function`.
   => Function: JavaScript doesn't have a function data type but when we find the data type of a function using the typeof operator, we find that it returns a function.
 This is because a function is an object in JavaScript.
 Ideally the data type of a function should return an object but instead, it returns a function.

 18. How do you identify a function is a hook?

-- It should starts with use.
+- It should start with use.

-19. Solve the Problem :
+19. Solve the Problem:

 - Refer the Link -> https://codesandbox.io/s/magical-joana-jy9nb5?file=/src/App.js

-20. What are the two ways to toggle(Hide & Display) data ?
+20. What are the two ways to toggle (Hide & Display) data?

 - 1. Conditional Styling - (Display none & block)
 - 2. Conditional Rendering